The Impact of Core Web Vitals on Website Performance !

 What are Core Web Vitals?

-Core Web Vitals are a set of specific metrics that Google uses to assess the user experience of a website.
-These metrics focus on various aspects of loading performance, interactivity, and visual stability, providing a holistic view of how users perceive and interact with a web page.
+Core Web Vitals are a set of metrics that Google uses to assess a website’s user experience.
+These metrics focus on loading performance, interactivity, and visual stability, providing a holistic view of how users perceive and interact with a web page.

 The Three Core Web Vitals Metrics